UAlbertaFSAE/f1tenth/docs/NETWORK_SETUP.md

 If/When the wiress Access Point gets set up, the connection process will likely look similar to the ethernet connection process.

+If the remote ssh is not working, you can try to physically log into the jetson with mouse and keyboard and just turn the wifi off then back on again.

 ## To-Do

 There is still lots of room for improvement in this setup.
 Here are some potential updates: